696-eth/threads/README.md

 ![](https://i.imgur.com/9tJW695.png)
 /18

-ΞETH is the perfect collateral money🧊
+While ΞETH is the perfect collateral money🧊

-Importance of $ETH price
+We currently only have:

-$1B in decentralized stablecoins baked by ETH
+$2B in 🏦decentralized stablecoins baked by ETH

-We need Trillions.
+$14B staked🥩

-Grow collateral by 15x.
+We can grow the collateral by 15x.

-But then then ETH price has to grow for us to reach trillions.
+However, to reach trillions we need the price of $ETH to grow too That's why, again, ETH price is important.

 ![](https://i.imgur.com/zGJK1SP.png)